MOVE: Effective and Harmless Ownership Verification via Embedded External Features: Main Experiments

 \subsection{Results of MOVE under the Black-box Setting}

+\emph{Settings.} We compare our method with classical defense methods, including dataset inference \cite{maini2021dataset}, model watermarking \cite{adi2018turning} with BadNets \cite{gu2019badnets}, gradient matching \cite{geiping2021witches}, and entangled watermarks \cite{jia2021entangled}.
+For dataset inference, we use its black-box version in the experiments.
+The detailed settings for model watermarking with BadNets, gradient matching, and entangled watermarks are the same as those used in Section \ref{sec:results_white_box}.
+In addition to these classical methods, we also evaluate advanced defense methods as baselines, including both model watermark and model fingerprint.
+Specifically, for the model watermark, we compare our method with PTYNet \cite{wang2023free}, APP \cite{gan2023towards}, and UAE \cite{zhu2024reliable}.
+For model fingerprint, we compare our method with UAPs \cite{peng2022fingerprinting} and MetaFinger \cite{yang2022metafinger}.
+We implement these methods based on their official open-sourced codes with default settings.

-As shown in Table \ref{table:black-cifar10}-\ref{table:black-imagenet}, our MOVE defense still reaches promising performance under the black-box setting.
+\emph{Results.} As shown in Table \ref{table:black-cifar10}-\ref{table:black-imagenet}, our MOVE defense still reaches promising performance under the black-box setting compared to classical black-box defenses (\eg, Dataset Inference).
 For example, the p-value of our defense is over twenty and sixty orders of magnitude smaller than that of the dataset inference and entangled watermarks in defending against direct-copy on CIFAR-10 and ImageNet, respectively.
-In those cases where we do not get the best performance ($e.g.$, label-query and logit-query), our defense is usually the second-best where it can still easily make correct predictions.
+In those cases where we do not get the best performance ($e.g.$, label-query and logit-query), our defense is usually the second-best, where it can still easily make correct predictions.
+As shown in Table \ref{table:new_baseline_cifar10}-\ref{table:new_baseline_imgnet}, MOVE consistently achieves the best performance in most cases over advanced defense methods.
+Although our method is the second-best in defending against fine-tuning attacks on the CIFAR-10 dataset, it remains highly effective without any failures.
 In particular, same as the scenarios under the white-box setting, our MOVE defense is the only method that can effectively identify whether there is stealing in all cases.
 Other defenses either fail under many complicated stealing attacks or misjudge when there is no model stealing.
 These results verify the effectiveness of our defense again.